QuanyuTang/counterexamples-problem-1045/README.md

-# counterexamples-problem-1045
+# Counterexamples for Erdős Problem #1045

-This repository contains our preprint Counterexamples for Problem #1045
+This repository contains the LaTeX source and compiled PDF of our note:

+**Counterexamples for Erdős Problem #1045**